 ‘That’s me,’ I whispered.
 ‘How beautiful.
 I love it and will frame it.’

 Creativity really is a magic process.
 Brett started with a blank page and not long after he had transformed it into a caricature.

 Having a love of sunflowers and always being a child at heart, I spotted a face painter.
 I watched the artist weave her magic onto many children’s faces.
 Cats, fairies and caterpillars were created with splashes of colours.
 I politely asked her if she would paint a sunflower on my hand, as I’m known as the Sunflower Lady.
 She smiled and told me she would love to.
 I asked if she had ever painted a sunflower before and she replied ‘no’ but was up for the challenge.

 Grabbing a sponge, she dabbed it into the brown paint and then onto my hand.
-Next her brush dipped into the yellow paint and then it was tip finely in the orange paint too.
+Next her brush dipped into the yellow paint and then finally into the orange paint.
 Creating petals around the brown circle the sunflower came to life.
 Finishing with some green leaves the artwork was complete.

 ‘Just a little bit of glitter to add some magic,’ she said.

-How amazing,’ I thought that two people had both managed to caputure me in their artworks.
+How amazing,’ I thought that two people had both managed to capture me in their artworks.
 ‘My story’ ‘My uniqueness’ ‘My passion’ ‘My love’ telling my story in their own ways.
 How inspiring!!!

 As Ray Bradbury states ‘Do what you love, love what you do.’

 And that is exactly what these people were doing.
 These people were doing what they LOVED!